 Northwest Power Planning Council, 1986.
 1987 Columbia Basin Fish and Wildlife Program.

 Appendix E.

-Steelhead Losses in the Columbia River Basin.
+------, 1986.
+Compilation of Information on Salmon and Steelhead Losses in the Columbia River Basin.
 Columbia River Basin Fish and Wildlife Program.

------, 1982.
+------, 1982.
 Draft Fish and Wildlife Program.
 Portland.

 Oliphant, J. Orin.
-"Encroachments of Cattlemen on Indian Reservation in the Pacific Northwest, 1870-1890", in, Agricultural History.
+"Encroachments of Cattlemen on Indian Reservation in the Pacific Northwest,

 O'Neil, Floyd A., Allison Freedman and Gregory E. Smoak, 1995.
 The Land Use Practices and Patterns of the Shoshone-Bannock Tribes, 1804-1870.
-Mimeo at the Shoshone-Bannock Tribal Offices, Fort Hall, Idaho.
+Mimeo at the Shoshone-Bannock Tribal